 Now, you can create your first "Container Guide" which imports the steps from all of your prerequisite Guide Modules.

 Perhaps your next module will use both the first and third prerequisites from this guide, but the second is slightly different.
 In this instance, you need to use a different unique prerequisite guide module for your next Container Guide:

 Prerequisite Guide List for a Second Container Guide

 Dynamic Work Instructions

-As mentioned above, updating a prerequisite guide module will also update ALL other guides using that prerequisite, saving you time and effort when maintaining and updating your procedures.
-Creating and maintaining modular processes in this manner creates a Dynamic Work Instruction flow across all content on your site.
+As mentioned above, updating a prerequisite guide module also updates ALL other guides using that prerequisite.
+This saves you time and effort when maintaining and updating your procedures.
+Creating and maintaining modular processes in this manner creates a Dynamic Work Instruction flow across all of the content on your site.

-Once you have added prerequisite guides, you can also choose to import all tools used for every prerequisite you added:
+Once you have added prerequisite guides, you can also choose to import all of the tools used for every prerequisite you added:

 Managing Prerequisite Guides